 Does Baptism Save a Believer?

-There are many Christian churches who believe that act of baptism actually brings salvation to the one who is baptized.
+Many Christian churches believe the act of baptism actually brings salvation to the one who is baptized.
 However, while the Bible shows that baptism is important and often done at the time of a person’s conversion, belief in Jesus always comes before baptism.
 The Bible also teaches that we are saved when we believe (Romans 10:9-10).

 The apostle Paul also taught that the outward actions of Judaism did not save a person (read the book of Galatians for his argument).
-Salvation is only found in faith in Jesus.
+Only faith in Jesus brings salvation.
 We do not believe that Paul replaced Jewish ceremonies with Christian ones.
 Therefore, baptism does not save a person, only Jesus does.

 Must a Christian Be Baptized?

 There are some Christian groups who do not practice actual baptism.
 Rather they believe that coming to Christ starts a type of “spiritual baptism.”
 They are correct in believing that coming to know Jesus is the important step.
-It is hard to understand how the new birth is the baptism that the Bible speaks of when there are so many examples in the book of Acts of people being baptized in water.
+However, in the book of Acts, the Apostles always baptized new believers in water.

 When Should a Christian Be Baptized?

 This is a divisive issue between Christian churches.
 The early church, along with many churches that arose after the Protestant Reformation in the 16th century, believe that only those who have come to have faith in Jesus should be baptized.
 Therefore, baptism should happen after a person believes in Jesus.